rivas-lab/GlobalBiobankEngine/scidb/README.md

 ```

 Because of the dependencies between index (e.g., `gene_index`) and
-data (e.g., `gene`) it is required to reload the data arrays when the
+data (e.g., `gene`) arrays, it is required to reload the data arrays
-index arrays are reloaded.
+when the index arrays are reloaded.

 For example, to reload the `icdinfo.txt` file, run: